What Factors Contribute to Congenital Heart Disease?

 However, some types of congenital heart defects are known to occur more often when the mother comes in contact with certain substances during the first few weeks of pregnancy, while the baby's heart is developing.

 Some maternal illnesses and medications taken for these illnesses have been shown to affect the heart's development.
 Other illnesses or medications seem to have no impact on the baby's heart.
-Always consult your physician or obstetrician for more information.
+Always consult your doctor or obstetrician for more information.

 Also, women with insulin-dependent diabetes (particularly if the diabetes is not well-controlled) or lupus may have a higher risk of having a child with heart defects.